Chlamydomonas reinhardtii Assembly and Gene Annotation

 About Chlamydomonas reinhardtii

 Chlamydomonas reinhardtii is a unicellular green alga from the phylum Chlorophyta, which diverged from land plants over a billion years ago.
 C. reinhardtii is a model species for studying a broad range of fundamental biological processes including the evolution of chloroplast-based photosynthesis and the structure of eukaryotic flagella.
+It is haploid, and has a nuclear genome comprising 17 chromosomes with a total size of ~120 Mb.

-- The Chlamydomonas genome reveals the evolution of key animal and plant functions.
+- The Chlamydomonas genome reveals the evolution of key animal and

 Merchant SS, Prochnik SE, Vallon O, Harris EH, Karpowicz SJ, Witman GB, Terry A, Salamov A, Fritz-Laylin LK, Marchal-Drouard L et al. 2007.
 Science.
 318:245-250.